You can find answers to many of your Summer School questions here. Click on a question to reveal the answer.

 LCFEF Summer School tuition is dependent upon the costs of providing these courses.
 As our costs change, tuition changes.
-The costs for 2023 will be determined in early 2023 as we know more about the costs of providing this service for our community.
+The costs for 2023 is $975 for two semesters and $500 for one semester.
 Summer School sessions require a minimum of 15 students per class in order for the course to operate.
 If any course has insufficient enrollment numbers by mid-May 2023, the course will be canceled and tuition (not including credit card fees) will be refunded.

 High school classes are available to ALL students currently in grades 8-12 who meet any necessary prerequisites for the desired course or who need to recover credit for a “D” or “F” grade.
 Students from outside of LCUSD will need to complete a Credit Verification form and a Transcript Request form as part of their registration process.

 9/10 High School English prep is an enrichment course open to students entering 9th and 10th grades in fall.